Reviews Archive

 Stand out version - Amiga

 Turn your enemies into gas, suck them in with your gun and fire them into walls to kill them in this fun Amiga exclusive.
-For the most part it kind of plays like a cross between Bubble Bobble and Don Doku Don.
+For the most part it kind of plays like a cross between Bubble Bobble and Don Doku Don, its not much to look at but the game is fun and still well worth checking out.

 2 Players